cmanv/zwm/readme.md

 The _number_ refers to the order of appearance of the mode in **_desktop_modes_**.
 - **desktop-mode-next**: Switch the desktop to the next tiling mode in the order defined by _desktop-modes_.
 - **desktop-mode-prev**: Switch the desktop to the previous tiling mode in ther order defined by _desktop-modes_.
+- **desktop-set-dark-theme**: Switch the window manager colors to the dark theme.
+- **desktop-set-light-theme**: Switch the window manager colors to the light theme.
 - **desktop-switch-{_number_}**: Go to desktop _number_.
 - **desktop-switch-last**: Move back to the last used desktop.
 - **desktop-switch-next**: Go to the next active desktop.
 Last desktop wraps to first.